absolunet/docs-node-ioc/src/docs/06_going-deeper/04_file-system/en.md

 ## Introduction

-In Node IoC, the file system is way more that the default `fs` module.
+In Node IoC, the file system is way more than the default `fs` module.
 It mainly relies on two packages, `@absolunet/fsp` and `@absolunet/fss`, which offers the same methods, one in sync mode and the other in async, promise-based mode.